Groundbreaking Ceremony Shovels, Hard Hats & Keepsakes

 What is the difference between a groundbreaking and a ribbon cutting?

-A groundbreaking ceremony starts construction by turning the soil with ceremonial shovels, while a ribbon cutting celebrates a finished building by cutting a ribbon with giant scissors.
+A groundbreaking ceremony starts construction by turning the soil with ceremonial shovels, while a ribbon cutting celebrates a finished building by cutting a ribbon with ceremonial scissors.
 Many organizations host both events for the same project, using the shovel ceremony at the start and the scissors ceremony at the public opening.

 What do you do with the ceremonial shovel after the event?